neeley-pate/ECE461PFinalProject/README.md

 I also did graphed the explained variance for each of the principal components and we were able to capture about 90% of the variance with about 20-25 components.

 ## Poster
 This folder contains the poster but in a pdf to be printed as multiple pieces of paper.

 ## Regression
-This folder contains the regression models.
-They are separated by the datasets they are run on: PCA and the original dataset.
+This folder contains two python notebooks that run the regression models: linear regression, lasso and ridge regressions, and MLPs.
+They are separated by the datasets they are run on: PCA and the original dataset, both containing numerical data.
+The notebooks separate the data into input and output (delay) variables using the included training and test splits.
+As part of the analysis, each notebook maps input correlation to the delay, visualizing the importance of each input variable.
+The notebooks then contain a grid search platform to test each of a large number of features on the datasets to obtain the best ones for each model.
+For each model, the MSE and R-squared values are computed and used to judge its performance.
+To visual this, scatter plots for the predicted vs actual departure delays are displayed, as well as a plot of the residuals.